marcovdploeg/Football-ML/README.md

 The accuracy of who wins based on predicted scores is about 60%, while predicting the winner directly gives an accuracy of about 68%.

-Applied methods in this script are: machine learning using xgboost, preprocessing (one-hot encoding and feature engineering), dataframe slicing.
+Applied methods in this script are: machine learning using xgboost, preprocessing (one-hot encoding and feature engineering), dataframe slicing, hyperparameter optimisation with GridSearchCV.

 The used dataset can be found at: https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017